openjs-foundation/cross-project-council/proposals/stage-0/SECURITY_REPORTING/README.md

 ## Required Resources

 - Generic security policy template that projects can easily adopt
+- Vulnerability handling playbook for project maintainers
 - Optionally: vulnerability disclosure platform (VDP)

 ## Who would be responsible?

-The responsibility for adoption of security reporting standards would be jointly owned by the projects and the CPC.
+The responsibility for adoption of security reporting standards would be owned by the projects.
+The CPC would be responsible for providing guidance and necessary shared resources.

 ## How would success be measured?